Cesar-Ignacio/Cesar-Ignacio/README.md

 ### Hi there  mundo.
+- 🔭 I’m currently working on  un proyeto personal.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning c++.
+- ⚡ Fun fact: ..No megustan los vedeojuegos-->
+-->-->
 <!--
 **Cesar-Ignacio/Cesar-Ignacio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.